-Event managers are responsible for planning events, ensuring they run smoothly and evaluating their success once they're over.
-You can learn about what the role involves, how much you'll earn and the skills you need by visiting the event manager job profile.
+It is your job to plan events, ensuring they run smoothly and evaluating their success once they're over.
+To learn what the role involves, how much you'll earn and the skills you need, see the event manager job profile.

 However, event management courses at undergraduate and postgraduate level are available and gaining a qualification will give you the best chance of getting a job.
 Some courses include a year in industry, giving you the best of both worlds in terms of knowledge and experience.

 Studying an undergraduate course in event management will give you the general overview and practical experience you need to start a career in events as diverse as business conferences, weddings, trade fairs and music festivals.

 One example is the University of Derby's BA Event Management, which provides you with all-round managerial skills, the chance to deliver events for the university and its partners, and experience field trips throughout the UK and overseas.
 You need to complete at least 30 hours of work experience in your second year and then between years two and three, you can take an optional placement year or a summer internship.

 This type of general event management degree is available at many UK universities.
 However, others have a more specific focus if you already know what type of events you want to be involved in.

 For instance, the BA Festival and Entertainment Management at Sheffield Hallam is perfect if you want to specialise in managing large outdoor events.
 During your first and second year you'll either deliver your own festival or live entertainment experience.
 Then in the final year you will work on a consultancy project alongside an external partner.

 Many courses are available that combine event management with tourism.
 The BA Event Management and Tourism at the University of Hertfordshire, for example, gives you the opportunity to study the travel and tourism industry alongside the practicalities of managing events.
 You'll get to study real world case studies and have the opportunity to visit an overseas destination.
 Learn more about travel and tourism courses.